kialo/moodle-mod_kialo/README.md

     $ php admin/cli/upgrade.php

 to complete the installation from the command line.
+Afterwards, in the plugin's settings, accept Kialo's terms of service.

 ## If you need a hand ##
 Our [Help Center](https://support.kialo-edu.com/en/) has comprehensive support for most issues you could encounter on the platform.